 1 lemon, halved

-A heavy-bottomed ovenproof casserole (or pyrex) dish with lid
+A heavy-bottomed ovenproof casserole (or pyrex) dish with a lid

 1. Preheat the oven to 200C.
 Discard any giblets inside the chicken.